Jermaine Wiggins

-Jermaine Wiggins (born January 18, 1975) is a former American football tight end.
-He played college football at Georgia, and signed with the New York Jets as an undrafted free agent in 1999.
+Jermaine Wiggins (born January 18, 1975) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Georgia Bulldogs, and signed with the New York Jets as an undrafted free agent in 1999.

-Wiggins was also a member of the New England Patriots, Indianapolis Colts, Carolina Panthers, Minnesota Vikings, Jacksonville Jaguars, and Florida Tuskers.
+Wiggins was also a member of the NFL's New England Patriots, Indianapolis Colts, Carolina Panthers, Minnesota Vikings, and Jacksonville Jaguars.
 He won a Super Bowl ring with the Patriots in Super Bowl XXXVI over the St. Louis Rams.
+He also played for the Florida Tuskers of the United Football League.

-Early years
+Early life

 Wiggins attended East Boston High School in the East Boston neighborhood of Boston, Massachusetts and was a letterman in football and basketball.
 In football, he was an All-City and an All-League honoree.
 In basketball, he helped lead his team to the state championship as a junior.
 Wiggins graduated from East Boston in 1993.
 After high school, he attended Bridgton Academy in North Bridgton, Maine for a year of post-graduate study.
 In 2011, East Boston High School honored Wiggins by retiring his jersey.